What Are Closing Costs For Homebuyers in Texas

 - HOA dues or transfer fees

-- Similar to the Third-Party fees, these will also be the same regardless of lender.
+Similar to the Third-Party fees, these will also be the same regardless of the lender.

 Should You Pay Discount Points?

-Discount points can be used to “buy down” an interest rate which can affect how much you’ll pay in closing costs.
+Discount points can be used to “buy down” an interest rate which can affect how much a borrower pays in closing costs.

-At JVM, we don’t recommend discount points for a few reasons.
+At JVM, we don’t recommend paying for discount points for a few reasons.

 - Changing Rates, Changing Equity and Life Events.
 No matter how long people expect to keep their loans, we are always amazed by how soon they refinance.
 People refinance because: